ozone227/android-digital-clock/README.md

-# android-digital-clock
+### Android Digital Clock
-Android Digital Clock
+An app that displays a digital clock on the screen.
+The app should include alarm clock functionality.